New National leader Christopher Luxon says Auckland should be in green setting - NZ Herald

-The new National leader Christopher Luxon says Auckland should already be in the green light setting.
+The new National leader Christopher Luxon says Auckland should already be in the green traffic light setting.

 Speaking at Auckland bar The Fox, the Opposition leader welcomed Auckland's freedoms but questioned why Auckland was in the red setting, as vaccination rates were so high.

 "Why is Auckland in red light?
 That is designed for when the country has an overwhelmed healthcare system and the Prime Minister says it is fine.
-And we have some of the highest vaccination rates of any city on planet earth."
+And we have some of the highest vaccination rates of any city on planet Earth."

 Luxon is doing his first "walkabout" with voters today - on Auckland's viaduct as the city emerges from its 107-day lockdown.